 Furthering the Growth of Leadership Skills

 The first step to ensuring your leadership abilities increase is to dedicate time to continued learning.
-While knowledge is power, it isn’t the only requirement for developing leadership skills.
+While knowledge is power, it isn’t the only requirement for developing effective leadership skills.
 Also key is applying what you’ve learned to form habitual, consistent practices.
 Whether diving into a leadership book, attending a conference, or listening to a leadership podcast, look for realistic ways to apply what you’re learning.

 To do this: